Assessments - what you can expect

 Preparing for your interview

-Depending on where you are in the assessment process, you might be invited to attend a telephone-based interview, a knowledge-based technical interview or a face-to-face interview.
-At PwC, our interviewers will consider what your experience and skills demonstrate you're able to offer.
+At PwC, our interviewers will consider what your experience, and skills and behaviours demonstrate you’re able to offer.
 Your interview is as important to us as it is to you.
-Here are some valuable tips to help you to succeed.
+Explore the rest of the tabs here for some valuable tips to help you to succeed.

 Whichever interview you are working towards, we would always recommend you start to prepare well in advance.
 A good place to start in all instances is to begin to understand the topics which will be discussed in your interview and to think about how your experiences, skills and knowledge relate to these.